Energy drink: United States

-As of 2013 in the United States some energy drinks, including Monster Energy and Rockstar Energy, were reported to be rebranding their products as drinks rather than as dietary supplements.
-As drinks they would be relieved of F.D.A. reporting requirements with respect to deaths and injuries and can be purchased with food stamps, but must list ingredients on the can.
+As of 2013 in the United States, some energy drinks, including Monster Energy and Rockstar Energy, were reported to be rebranding their products as drinks rather than as dietary supplements.
+As drinks they would be relieved of FDA reporting requirements with respect to deaths and injuries and can be purchased with food stamps, but must list ingredients on the can.

 Some places ban the sale of prepackaged caffeinated alcoholic drinks, which can be described as energy drinks containing alcohol.
 In response to these bans, the marketers can change the formula of their products.

+In terms of labeling, caffeine must be disclosed on the product label.
+The specific amount of caffeine, however, does not have to be specified.

+In 2013, the US Senate Commerce Committee requested 16 energy drink manufacturers to voluntarily agree not to market to children under 18.

+In 2014, the American Beverage Association published the "Guidelines for the Responsible Labeling and Marketing of EDs" encouraging companies that produce energy drinks to voluntarily report the total caffeine content from all sources, limit marketing to children, and report adverse health effects to the Food and Drug Administration.

 Uzbekistan

 In January 2019, President Shavkat Mirziyoyev of Uzbekistan signed a law that imposes a number of restrictions on energy drinks.
-To protect the younger generation, a rule had been introduced prohibiting the sale of energy drinks to persons under the age of 18.
+To protect the younger generation, a rule was introduced prohibiting the sale of energy drinks to persons under the age of 18.
 Advertising of energy drinks was prohibited on television and radio from 7:00 to 22:00.
 It was also completely banned in printed publications intended primarily for children and adolescents, in medical, sports and educational institutions.